Recursive decoding of projective Reed-Muller codes: Preliminaries

 \begin{thm} Let $1\leq d\leq m(q-1)$ and let $\xi$ be a primitive element in $\F_{q}$.
 We have the following recursive construction: { } where $v_{\xi,d}:=v\times \xi^d v\times \cdots\times \xi^{(q-2)d}v\times \{0\} =(v,\xi^d v,\xi^{2d}v,\dots,\xi^{(q-2)d}v,0)$. \end{thm}

-As a particular case of the implications of the recursive construction for the GHWs of PRM codes given in \cite[Thm.
-7]{sanjoseRecursivePRM}, this construction gives a bound $\eta_d(m)$ for the minimum distance of PRM codes which will determine the error correction capability of the recursive decoding algorithm that we will develop in what follows.
+As a particular case of the implications of the recursive construction for the generalized Hamming weights of PRM codes given in \cite[Thm.
+7]{sanjoseRecursivePRM}, this construction gives a bound $\eta_d(m)$ for the minimum distance of PRM codes, which will determine the error correction capability of the recursive decoding algorithm that we will develop in what follows.
 Let $d-1=\nu (q-1)+\mu$, with $0\leq \mu <q-1$.
 We denote

 \begin{lem} Let $d-1=\nu (q-1)+\mu$, with $1\leq d\leq m(q-1)$ and $0\leq \mu <q-1$.
 Then

 \end{lem} Therefore,

 and we have